farmOS/farmOS/docs/development/module/data_stream.md

 data stream entity represents a time-series stream of data provided by a farmOS asset, such as Sensor or Equipment assets.
-Data streams can also specify any assets which their data is describing, such as a Plant, Animal or Area asset.
-Data streams are identified by a `UUID`, and have `private_key` and `public` attributes to limit access to their data.
+Data streams can also specify any assets which their data is describing, such as a Plant, Animal or Land assets.
+Data streams are identified by a `UUID`, and have `private_key` and `public` fields to limit access to their data.

 Further functionality is provided by data stream types.
 Each type can provide a custom settings form, methods to retrieve and save data, methods for handling API requests, and custom display options.
-A data stream type can save data to the farmOS DB or request data from a third party API.
+This allows custom data stream types to save data to the farmOS DB or request data from a third party API.

 ## Using data stream types

-The data stream plugin, which defines additional behavior for the data stream type, can be accessed from a data stream entity with the `getPlugin()` method:
+The data stream bundle plugin class can be accessed from a data stream entity with the `getPlugin()` method:

 ```php
 // Load the data stream.